 For the Mexican Quinoa Salad

-- Once the quinoa has cooled, mix in the tomatoes, onions, cilantro, feta, and beans and toss to evenly combine.
+- Once the quinoa has cooled, combine the dressing and quinoa together in a large mixing bowl, gently tossing to combine.
+Fold in the tomatoes, onions, cilantro, feta, and beans to evenly combine.

-- Cover and refrigerate for 30 minutes for flavors to develop for best results.
+- Cover the bowl and refrigerate for at least 30 minutes to allow the flavors to develop.

 This post was originally published in 2016 but has been updated in 2020 with new photos and a video.